wedesoft/arduino-mearm/README.md

 **Warning: disconnect the servos from the power source while uploading the program to prevent erratic motion!**

 ## control robot

+You can control the robot using the *screen* serial terminal:

 ```
 screen /dev/ttyUSB0 115200